When controlling a device over LAN, we have a built in function that requires connection to all TCP LAN devices before you can start using the keypad.

 Some device have either RS232 or LAN control, so make sure that you have selected LAN.

-If you want to permanently remove the LAN connection check, see this article for instructions.
+If you want to permanently remove the LAN connection check, disable the LAN device check under LED error indication.

 On the rack controllers it is not possible to on the front LED if a LAN connection is missing.
-But you can look at this article here and see how to perfom a check of the TCP connected devices.
+But check Live Monitoring for connection status to devices.